NCSW, UN Women Pakistan initiate development of National Gender Data Portal

 First of its kind in Pakistan, the Portal will fill data gaps at a national level, bringing together data from across the country and collating it centrally.
 It will provide a dynamic platform for data collection and analysis that would be instrumental for improving gender mainstreaming in legislative, policy and programmatic interventions using an evidence-based approach.

-National University of Sciences and Technology (NUST) has been engaged as the technical partner for developing this data portal which is expected to be launched very soon, said a statement issued by UN Women Pakistan on Wednesday.
+National University of Sciences and Technology (NUST) has been engaged as the technical partner for developing this data portal which is expected to be launched very soon, said a statement issued by UN Women Pakistan.

 Lack of reliable, comprehensive and consistent national data that could help decision-makers better understand the situation, assess areas where challenges and gaps persist and undertake appropriate measures to solve them is an important factor that contributes towards the poor status of women in Pakistan.